bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 .. autoclass:: indipydriver.IPyDriver
    :members:

-There are three ways a driver can be run, assuming 'driver' is an instance of this method.
+There are three ways a driver can be run, assuming 'driver' is an instance of this class.

 This outputs the xml data on stdout, and reads it on stdin::